Bangkit Academy for Reviving the Postponed Dream Due to Limitations

 Scholarship as the Beginning of Dream Comes True

-After graduating from SMK Farmasi (Vocational High School majoring in Pharmacy), Zahra continued her education with a scholarship, meaning she had to leave her family back in Pangkalpinang.
+After graduating from SMK Farmasi (a vocational high school majoring in pharmacy), Zahra continued her education with a scholarship, meaning she had to leave her family back in Pangkalpinang.
 Starting in 2019, she began to pursue her dream by taking Informatics Engineering major at Universitas Teknologi Digital Indonesia (Yogyakarta).

-Considering her previous educational background had less to do with technology, she was unsure at the very beginning.
-Fortunately, her friends were so thoughtful that they organized some small study groups to help boost her understanding of college courses.
+Considering her previous educational background had less to do with technology, she was still determining at the very beginning.
+Fortunately, her friends were so thoughtful that they organized small study groups to help boost her understanding of college courses.

 Furthermore, Zahra states that her decision to take Informatics Engineering takes a lot of adjustments at the campus.
 But when the anxiety kicked in, she contemplated a lot and remembered her faraway family, her strongest supporters.
 At home, her mother and siblings were rooting for her.
 Thus Zahra found the strength and had no heart to give up on her studies, no matter what.

-Another solid reason that keeps her moving on is her pure interest in informatics for her future career.
-In Zahra's opinion, Informatics Engineering is a promising career path as she is curious to further her hobby in drawing into an increasingly popular job in tech: a UI UX designer.
-Zahra is very fortunate that she got the university scholarship to finance her tuition and living expenses in Yogyakarta.
+Another solid reason that kept her moving was her pure interest in informatics for her future career.
+In Zahra's opinion, Informatics Engineering is a promising career path as she was curious to further her hobby in drawing into an increasingly popular job in tech: a UI/UX Designer.
+Zahra was very fortunate that she got the university scholarship to finance her tuition and living expenses in Yogyakarta.

-Studying in college while working wasn’t an easy experience.
-Unlike her friends, she had almost no free time to play or simply enjoy the day.
-Despite her busy schedule, Zahra realizes that her UI UX skill is very limited.
-She’s aware that she’s still miles away from being a proficient UI and UX designer.
-When she found Bangkit on social media and realized that the program also provides the UI UX lesson, she didn’t think twice about registering.
+Studying in college while working was a challenging experience.
+Unlike her friends, she had almost no free time to play or enjoy the day.
+Despite her busy schedule, Zahra realized that her UI UX skill could be improved.
+She knew she still needed to become a proficient UI and UX designer.
+When she found Bangkit on social media and realized that the program also provides a UI/UX lesson, she didn't think twice about registering.

 “Could you gain some knowledge and boost your skills for free?
-I’m ecstatic about participating as a Bangkit Cohort since I believe this would help me lead a better life for me and my family.”
+I was ecstatic about participating as a Bangkit Cohort since I believe this would help me lead a better life for me and my family.”

 What Zahra Did During Bangkit